 The last Arbitration course was the week of June 16, 2016.
 The next one will be the week of October 16, 2017.
-Early Registration is now open at a discounted rate.
+Registration is about to close with a cut off at 30 students.
 The course outline below is from the 2016 class and will be updated.
+The major change for 2017 is that the Mock Arbitration will begin on Friday morning instead of Thursday afternoon.
 It is the approximate outline for the course, which is approved for an ADR Institute Certificate as a 40 hour arbitrator training course and also qualifies those who complete the course for Arbitrator membership and the Q. Arb designation.
 You would receive more than the total of all CPD credits required if you are a licensee of the Law Society of Upper Canada.

 JUNE 2016 ARBITRATION COURSE OUTLINE